Ramadan and Eid Activities on Purple Mash

 It is a time of joy and celebration, all spent with loved ones.
 At the end of Ramadan, there’s a three-day celebration called Eid where they break their fast.

 During Ramadan, Muslims try to give up a bad habit.
-Why not set your pupils a task to see what bad habits they should give up with our template here?
-As with any of our template, simply choose to set the task as a 2do, choose the class, groups or pupils you’d like to give it a go, and that’s it.
-Next time they login, they’ll be notified that the 2Do is waiting for them to complete.
+Why not set your pupils a task to see what bad habits they could give up with our template here?
+As with any of our templates, you can simply choose to set the task as a 2Do, choose the class, groups or pupils you’d like to give it a go, and that’s it.
+Next time they login, they’ll be notified that they have a task to complete.

-You could also set them a task to write a plan for Iftar (the evening meal); what Asian dishes are going to be served tonight?
+You could also set children a task to write a plan for Iftar (the evening meal); what dishes are going to be served tonight?

 You could also use this opportunity to see if your pupils can research Ramadan and see what traditions they can find.
 Alternatively, there’s a task encouraging children to write a leaflet about the Five Pillars of Islam, fasting is one, but what are the others?

-And no Ramadan would not be complete without Eid.
-We have several resources that explore the celebration.
-Use our Eid Descriptive Writing template for your pupils to use their senses to describe the celebration.
+At the end of Ramadan, Muslims celebrate with the festival of Eid.
+We have several resources that explore this wonderful celebration.
+Use the Eid Descriptive Writing template for your pupils to use their senses to describe the celebration.
 You could also see if your pupils can write an email to their friend to explain Eid.
 Children can design their own cards to share with friends and family at this time using this printable template.

-Let us know how your class are celebrating Ramadan by sharing pictures with us on Twitter @2SimpleSoftware or @PurpleMash, on Facebook @2SimpleUK, or on Instagram @2Simplesoftware.
+Let us know how your class are finding out about Ramadan by sharing pictures with us on Facebook @2SimpleUK, or Instagram @2Simplesoftware.